 FreelanceSuccess.
 This organization has a useful industry-tips newsletter and active writer discussion forums.

-Conferences.
-Look up scientist conferences in your town or city and attend to listen in, learn more, and get ideas.
+Look up scientist conferences in your town or city (or online) and attend to listen in, learn more, and get ideas.

 Internships and trainings